What do Medicare Beneficiary Identifiers (MBIs) mean for other payers?

 You don’t need to change your members’ ID numbers unless those ID numbers include whole or parts of their SSNs.
 We urge you to keep using the unique identifiers that you’ve been using and not to include MBIs on your members’ ID cards.

-During the transition period, when you submit claims using beneficiaries’ valid and active HICNs, we’ve been returning both the HICN and the MBI on every remittance advice.
-If you send a HICN after the transition period’s over, we won’t send you a new transaction reply code.
+If you send a HICN now, we won’t send you a new transaction reply code.
 MARx is sending you the same transaction code (008) when a health insurance claim number can’t be found.